 About Mugwort Weeds

 Prior to a big kill campaign, you should know your enemy.
-Mugwort leaves look like chrysanthemum leaves with smooth dark green upper leaves and a lighter green underside that is hairy.
+Mugwort leaves look like chrysanthemum leaves with smooth, dark green upper leaves and a lighter green underside that is hairy.
 The hairs have a whitish cast and give the leaves the impression of being silver.
-Leaves are elliptical and deeply notched and grow 1 to 2 inches long.
+Leaves are elliptical and deeply notched, growing 1 to 2 inches (2.5-5 cm.) long.

 Mugwort weeds are sprawling, spreading plants that bloom from July to September.
 Flowers are multiple clustered yellow discs on a flat base.
 They eventually produce small inconspicuous brown, nut-like seeds.
 When crushed, the leaves produce a strong aroma, somewhat like sage.